oracle-livelabs/em-omc/operations-insights/exadata-cost-mgmt/opsi-chargeback.md

 In this lab, you will go through the steps to explore Exadata Cost Management.

-The vision of Ops Insights service is to provide net-new features for users dealing with FinOps management.
-The chargeback feature will help organizations utilizing ExaDB-D and ExaDB-C@C to understand their resource usage and associated costs, allowing organizations to pinpoint where their IT spending is going.
+The chargeback feature will help organizations utilizing ExaDB-D and ExaDB-C@C to understand their resource usage and associated costs.
+These capabilities will allow organizations to pinpoint where their IT spending is going, provide spending accountability, and identify opportunities to reduce overall spend on infrastructure.

-By providing "showback" and/or allocating "chargeback" costs to individual departments or business units based on their actual usage of shared infrastrucutre, tenancy or resource administrators can promote accountability and encourage more efficient resource utilization.
+By providing "showback" and allocating "chargeback" costs to individual departments or business units based on their actual usage of shared infrastrucutre, tenancy or resource administrators can promote accountability and encourage more efficient resource utilization.
 By assigning costs to individual users or departments, chargeback features incentivize responsible resource usage.
 Users become more mindful of the resources they consume when they know they will be charged for it, leading to better optimization of IT infrastructure and a reduction of costs associated with overallocated resources.

 The Exadata Cost Management feature will provide organizations with the ability to accurately track, allocate, and manage IT costs associated with the usage of resources within their IT infrastructure.